AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/third-party-test-reports-are-handled-by-hackerone.md

 ## Solutions

 Vulnerabilities found by third-party security scans should be sent to the HackerOne website.
 Adobe Commerce does not have a direct point of contact at HackerOne, so users should directly reach out to HackerOne.

-Only MST( Magento security scan tool) report will be taken care by Adobe.
+Adobe only handles MST(Magento security scan tool) report.